openwfm/wrf-sfire-docs/docs/updates.md

 * NetCDF C and Fortran libraries rebuilt with the updated Intel compiler 2022.1.0. `module load intel` and `module load netcdf` will automatically select the latest versions.

+### 2022/08/16

+* Software maintenance planned on math-alderaan-h[01-02] is postponed.
+Please continue using the existing GPU directions in the [Clusters guide](../clusters_guide/#how-to-run-with-gpu-on-alderaan).

 ### 2022/08/15

 * 4pm Node math-alderaan-c01 is back, all nodes operational.